Allan Greenberg: Early life

+Greenberg was born on September 7, 1938 in Johannesburg, South Africa.

-Born in Johannesburg, South Africa, Greenberg was educated at the University of the Witwatersrand, where he studied classical, Gothic, and modern architecture.
+He was educated at the University of the Witwatersrand, where he studied classical, Gothic, and modern architecture.
 He attributes his thorough grounding in architectural history to the rigors of his study there.
 Professors required students to memorize and draw the plans of famous buildings at will.

+Career

 Following a short working career in South Africa, Greenberg moved to London with the intention of studying there, and briefly considered taking a job with Le Corbusier.
 After a short stay in England he left for Denmark to work in the studio of the leading Scandinavian modernist architect Jørn Utzon during the design of the Sydney Opera House.
 He subsequently took a job in Helsinki with Viljo Revell, perhaps the best known Finnish architect after Alvar Aalto, whom Greenberg admired greatly.

-In 1963, the architect moved his Danish wife and young family to America.
-He was admitted to the demanding architecture program at Yale, headed by the Brutalist architect Paul Marvin Rudolph.
+In 1963, he moved his Danish wife and young family to America.
+He was admitted to the architecture program at Yale, headed by the Brutalist architect Paul Marvin Rudolph.
 Like fellow foreign students Norman Foster and Richard Rogers, Greenberg sought a fresh approach to Modernism in a country that was advancing faster than Europe in technology and architectural theory.
 After receiving his Master of Architecture degree from Yale University in 1965, he spent two years in the City of New Haven’s Redevelopment Agency and later served as Architectural Consultant to Connecticut’s Chief Justice from 1967 to 1979.
 He taught at Yale under deans Charles W. Moore and Herman Spiegel, watching the student upheavals of the late 1960s, and helped to develop the school's undergraduate major in architecture.
 It was during the early 1970s that Greenberg became disillusioned with orthodox Modernism, turning instead to postmodernist critiques offered by Yale colleagues Robert Venturi and Denise Scott Brown.